 New year, new you – right?
-Well, if that new you involves a refresh (or launch) of your Twitter marketing strategy, then you’ll want to start with the absolute building blocks: the Twitter best practices and marketing tips that will keep your content fresh, relevant, and memorable – and keep your audience engaged, involved, and interested.
+Well, if that new you involves a refresh (or launch) of your Twitter marketing strategy, then you’ll want to start with the absolute building blocks: the Twitter best practices and marketing tips that will keep your content fresh, relevant, and memorable (which may not have been the case for your old tweets) – and keep your audience engaged, involved, and interested.

 TL;DR version: 2019 is the year of the stellar customer experience.
 This is the sun around which your entire Twitter marketing strategy revolves: With every tweet, every decision, every move you make on Twitter, frame it around your customer experience.
 Not you.
 Never you.
 Because, your clients/customers care about what’s in it for them.
 And that’s the beginning, middle, and end game for all your Twitter marketing.